Brian Oar

 Overview

-The Country Club’s 18-hole course that was the scene of the 1963 and 1988 U.S. Opens is not the 18-hole course ranked by Golf Digest.
-Those events were played on a composite course, utilizing a few holes from the club’s third Primrose nine.
-We rank the combination of the Main Course, clearly good enough to be one of the top courses in the world.
-Gil Hanse performed some course restoration prior to the 2013 U.S. Amateur at The Country Club.
-The USGA used a new configuration of 18 holes for the 2022 U.S. Open, won by Matthew Fitzpatrick, eliminating the par-4 fourth and adding the tiny par 3 11th, the first time the hole was used since the 1913 Open won by Francis Ouimet.
+The Country Club’s 18-hole course, which was the scene of the 1963 and 1988 U.S. Opens, is not the 18-hole course ranked by Golf Digest.
+Those events were played on a composite course that utilizes several holes from the club’s third nine, Primrose, designed by William Flynn.
+We rank the combination of the Main Course (the Clyde and Squirrel nines), clearly good enough to be one of the top courses in the world.
+Gil Hanse performed some course restoration prior to the 2013 U.S. Amateur at The Country Club and again before the 2022 U.S. Open, won by Matthew Fitzpatrick.
+The USGA used a new configuration of 18 holes for that championship, eliminating the par-4 fourth and adding the tiny, downhill par-3 11th to the mix, the first time the hole was used since the 1913 Open won by Francis Ouimet.

 About